Over time we've recieved many of the same questions via email or social

 Expected wins provide a means of quantifying the number

-of high-quality performances a golfer has had, while avoiding the noise
+of high-quality performances a golfer has had while avoiding the noise

 that is built in to using number of wins for this purpose.
 "Expected"